mirakl/terraform-google-gcr-cleaner/README.md

   - in `test/python` repository, delete all images older than 30 days (720h)
 - From `another-project-id` project
   - in `test/os/centos` repository, delete all untagged images
+- From project `foobar-123`
+  - in `foo/nginx` docker repository in Google Artifact Registry `foo`, delete all untagged images
+  - in `foo/python` docker repository in Google Artifact Registry `foo`, delete all untagged images

 ```hcl
 module "gcr_cleaner" {